VB Decompiler News

 - Backward compatibility for Windows XP (experimental)

-- Parse prototypes of functions/procedure using RTTI
+- Parse prototypes of functions/procedures using RTTI

 - Support for dynamic size of Events structure